baynezy/git.aliases/README.md

 ###### Rebase a Feature

-To interactively rebase a feature branch before merging it
+To interactively rebase a feature branch before merging it. **Make sure you are in the branch you want to rebase**

-    git rbf <feature-name>
+    git rbd

 ##### Releases